fluxcd/helm-controller/docs/spec/v2beta1/helmreleases.md

 When the controller completes a reconciliation, it reports the result in the status sub-resource.

-The following `status.condtions` types are advertised.
+The following `status.conditions` types are advertised.
 Here, "desired state" is as detailed in [reconciliation](#reconciliation):

 - `Ready` - status of the last reconciliation attempt